File Library: Manage images and files

 Which File Library view should I use?

-The Display Mode in File Library lets you toggle between Icon view and List view.
+The Display Mode in Files lets you toggle between Icon view and List view.
 Each view has its own best use cases:

 Icon view or thumbnail view is best used for: